Meaningful Recognition: What Pharmacy Technicians Really Want on World Pharmacy Technician Day

 - Offering generic branded items—pens, cups, or lanyards—without any message of thanks

 These gestures might check a box, but they don’t build morale.
-Recognition that feels obligatory or generic can do more harm than good.
-Technicians notice when appreciation is sincere—and when it’s not.
+Recognition perceived as obligatory or generic can do more harm than good.
+Technicians notice when appreciation is sincere, and when it’s not.

 Recognition That Elevates the Profession

-A key theme emerging from NPTA’s survey is the desire for professional recognition, not just “thank-yous.”
-Technicians want acknowledgment that reinforces their expertise and importance to patient care.
+A key theme emerging from NPTA’s survey is the desire for professional recognition, not merely a “thank you.”
+Technicians want acknowledgment that reinforces their expertise and importance regarding patient care.

 - Featuring technicians in World Pharmacy Technician Day social posts or internal newsletters